AutomatedProcessImprovement/log-distance-measures/README.md

 discretizing the timestamps by absolute hour.

 1. Take all the start timestamps, the end timestamps, or both.
-2. Make them relative w.r.t. the start of their process case (e.g. the first timestamp in a case is 0, the second one is the interval from the first one).
+2. Make them relative w.r.t. the start of their process case (e.g. the first timestamp in a case is 0, the second one is the time itnerval from the first one).
-3. Discretize the timestamps by absolute hour (those timestamps between `02/05/2022 10:00:00` and `02/05/2022 10:59:59` goes to the same bin).
+3. Discretize the durations by hour (e.g. those durations between `0` and `3599` go to the same bin).
 4. Compare the discretized histograms of the two event logs with the Wasserstein Distance (a.k.a.
 EMD).

 ### Example of use